prog4biol/pfb2024/pfb.md

 ### If Statement

 - Use the `if` Statement to test for truth and to execute lines of code if true.
-- When the expression evaluates to true each of the statements indented below the `if` statment, also known as the nested statement block, will be executed.
+- When the expression evaluates to true each of the statements indented below the `if` statment, also known as a _block_, will be executed.

 **if**